 I’m posting this recipe for my colleague Jason Skomorowski, who enjoyed this curry when he was staying with me recently.
 It’s a mild, creamy curry that to some degree resembles a korma, but it’s nowhere close to authentic.
 Still, it’s my own recipe, and it works well.
 It has a much richer and more intense flavour than an actual korma.

-- Add salt and mix in.
+- Add about a teaspoon of salt and mix in.

-- Add lemon juice and mix in.
+- Add about two tablespoons of lemon juice and mix in.

 - Leave for several hours, or overnight.

-- When they are soft, turn the heat down, cover the pan, and leave them to mulch down for several hours.
+- When they are soft, turn the heat way down, cover the pan, and leave them to mulch down for several hours.
 Stir every so often to prevent sticking and burning.

-- Add some finely chopped ginger root.
+- Add a cubic inch of finely chopped ginger root.

-- Add some finely chopped garlic.
+- Add four to six cloves of finely chopped garlic.

 - Add the marinated chicken, and stir-fry until it’s well on the way to being cooked through.

 - When the spices have cooked through, add the onion puree that you’ve had simmering away.
+Mix.

-- Add the chicken back to this mixture
+- Add the chicken back to this mixture.

-- Add some ground almond to taste.
+- If you like, add a few teaspoons of ground almond to taste.

 - Simmer until the chicken is cooked through, topping up with yoghurt if it becomes necessary to maintain the right texture.